CiBuildOrg/BaseMvvm.XamarinForms/README.md

 }
 catch (Exception exception)
 {
-    //currentPage is auto change to subcriber
+    //subcriber is auto change to currentPage...
     MvvmMessagingCenter.SendException(this, exception);

     //also you can send this error to different page